 Taxes in Kazakhstan

-Although Kazakhstan’s tax system is relatively uncomplicated, it’s best for expats to employ the services of a qualified tax consultant to assist them in managing their taxes while in Kazakhstan.
+Although Kazakhstan’s tax system is relatively uncomplicated, expats should employ the services of a qualified tax consultant to assist them in managing their taxes while in the country.

 Employment income is taxed at a flat rate of 10 percent in Kazakhstan.
-Tax residents are subject to personal tax on their worldwide income, while non-residents are taxed only on their income generated in Kazakhstan.
+Tax residents, those who spend 183 days in Kazakhstan for a consecutive 12-month period, are subject to personal tax on their worldwide income, while non-residents are taxed only on their income generated in Kazakhstan.